What is worship like?

 We love having children in worship!
 God put the wiggle in them so the last place we should suppress it is in God’s house.
 Remember, Jesus said, “Let the children come.”
 We do have a nursery room available if a child becomes inconsolable, but don’t worry about fidgeting and whispering.
 If your child would like to attend Sunday School, it takes place during the first 3/4 of worship from September through May.

-The sacrament of Holy Eucharist/Communion is a part of every Sunday and Wednesday worship.
-All baptized Christians are welcome to receive Jesus' Body and Blood under the forms of bread and wine.
+The word "Eucharist" means "Thanksgiving."
+It is our act of offering a sacrifice of thanks and praise to God for all of his goodness.
+That is why the sacrament of Holy Eucharist/Communion is a part of every Sunday and Wednesday worship.
+All baptized Christians are welcome to receive Jesus physically in his Body and Blood under the forms of bread and wine.
 If you are not comfortable or able to partake, you are welcome to come forward for a blessing.
 Some people choose to stay in their pew if they do not want to receive the elements and that is okay, too.

 Where do I park?